scholz-lab/PharaGlow/README.md

 git clone https://github.com/scholz-lab/PharaGlow.git
 ```

-Note that you can also download PharaGlow from our Github repository (Branch Master > Code > Download ZIP)
+Note that you can also download PharaGlow from our Github repository
+ (Branch Master > Code > Download ZIP)
-to have the current copy of PharaGlow
+to have the current copy of PharaGlow.

 3. Create and activate the required anaconda environment
 In the terminal (Linux)/Anaconda Command Prompt (Windows),